-The Fire Prevention Bureau is a Division of the Shawnee Fire Department and is headed by Fire Marshal David Anderson.
-The Fire Marshal is assisted by the Deputy Fire Marshal James Kriwanek and their duties include the following:
+The Fire Prevention Bureau is a Division of the Shawnee Fire Department and is headed by the Marshal.
+The Fire Marshal is assisted by the Deputy Fire Marshal and their duties include the following:

-All commercial structures in Shawnee must comply with the adopted "BOCA National Fire Prevention Code."
+All commercial structures in Shawnee must comply with the adopted 2015 International Fire Code.
 This code is used to ensure that all structures are built and maintained in a fire safe manner.

 Every member of the Fire Prevention Bureau is a commissioned police officer.
 They are responsible in determining the origin and cause of fires that could not be determined by suppression and for fires resulting in fatalities, large monetary loss, or are suspicious in nature.
 If a fire is deemed arson, the case will be pursued and guilty parties will be prosecuted through the District Attorney's Office.

 Educating the public about fire safety is perhaps one of the most important jobs we do.
 Our efforts to teach fire safety can be seen in schools, hospitals, nursing homes, day care facilities, businesses, civic groups, public events, and any other location where an audience can be found.

 We review fire systems and new construction plans in conjunction with the building department.
 The review process enables the fire department to ensure that all fire and safety requirements are included in the construction of new facilities.
 Items such as proper exiting, use of fire resistive construction, location of fire hydrants, the installation of fire sprinkler systems, and fire alarm systems will all be considered.